 For RAT types that support extended DRX for CM-CONNECTED with RRC_INACTIVE state, the AMF passes the UE's accepted idle mode eDRX values to NG-RAN.
 If the UE supports eDRX in RRC_INACTIVE, based on its UE radio capabilities, NG-RAN configures the UE with an eDRX cycle in RRC_INACTIVE as specified in TS 38.300 [27] up to the value for the UE's idle mode eDRX cycle as provided by the AMF in "RRC Inactive Assistance Information" as defined in clause 5.3.3.2.5.

+Whenever the AMF is aware of an emergency PDU session, it shall prevent the RAN eDRX usage by not sending the NR eDRX information in the CNAI for RRC_INACTIVE to gNB and/or by removing it, if previously sent.